 The fourth advice is to make graphs simple to understand for the same reason as above.
-You do not want people diverting too much attention from your speaking to search for small details in graphs.
+You do not want people diverting too much attention from your verbal message to search for small details in a graph.
 Make the graphs large and have one graph per slide.
 The axis text may look great on a computer screen when your face is right up next to the screen.
 However, they will likely be too small when you put the presentation on a screen.
 This means that you need to enlarge the text for the axes.

 The presentation should not end abruptly.
 Wrap up the single, focused talk with the last couple of slides.
 Give the audience the pedagogical satisfaction they desire.
 Determine what content that needs explanations.
 Keep those explanations short and simple.
 Finally, instead of continually talking, a brief pause can give the audience the mental break they need to digest an important graph.